apache/fury-site/docs/specification/java_serialization_spec.md

 Boxed primitives use the same value payload after the selected null/reference slot.

+### Big-Number Value Range

+Java native `BigInteger` and `BigDecimal` serializers accept an absolute integer or unscaled magnitude of at most `10_000` canonical unsigned binary bytes. `BigDecimal` also accepts only scales in `[-10_000, 10_000]`.

+These are accepted-value limits, not changes to native or xlang encoding.
+A leading sign byte in Java's signed two's-complement native body does not count toward the magnitude limit.
+Writers reject an out-of-range value before writing any part of it.
+Readers validate the logical magnitude before allocating the body or constructing `BigInteger` or `BigDecimal`, and retain the existing readable-byte, length, overflow, and canonical checks.

+Compatible scalar conversion keeps its separate `256`-digit and scale/output expansion limits.

 ## String Values

 Java strings are encoded as: